davidarchanjo/spring-certified-developer-study-guide/README.md

 | 5xx Status | Indicates that the client's request was unable to be performed due to a server-side error |

 ## API DESIGN & CONVENTIONS
-The key principles of REST involves separating the API into _logical resources_ having those resources manipulated through HTTP requests where every HTTP method (GET, POST, PUT, DELETE etc) performing a specific operation.
+The key principles of REST involves separating the API into _logical resources_ and manipulate them through HTTP requests where every HTTP method (GET, POST, PUT, DELETE etc) performes a specific operation.

-By convention, the _resources_ must be defined in URLs, through which API functionalities are exposed, as **nouns** and **in plural**, and the operations in the API made available via URLs for the resources should be mapped to a HTTP method type corresponding to the action that is intended to be carried out.
+The API functionalities related to _resources_ are exposed via URLs on which the resources should be referred as **nouns** and **in plural**.
+The operations made available via URLs should be mapped to HTTP method type corresponding to the action that is intended to be carried out.
 The URL mapping goes as follows:</br>
 | HTTP Method | URL | Operation | HTTP Status |
 | :---------- | :-- | :-------- | :---------: |
 | GET         | `/todos` | Retrieves a list of todos | 200